DOSull/Spatial-Analysis-and-Modelling/labs/introducing-spatstat/README.md

 plot(rw, add = T)
 ```

-The density surface bandwidth (the larger this is the smoother the surface produced) is automatically chosen by $R$, but we can opt instead to set a bandwidth
+The density surface bandwidth (the larger this is the smoother the surface produced) is automatically chosen by _R_, but we can opt instead to set a bandwidth

 ```{R}
 par(mfrow = c(1,3))